nimaid/python-etatime/README_pypi.md

 # ETA Time
-### A library for tracking, computing, and formatting time estimates in Python.
+### A library for tracking, computing, and formatting time estimates.

 ## Basic Usage
 ```python